 The Tabata protocol was created by Japanese professor Dr. Izumi Tabata, who researched how to efficiently train their Olympic speed skating team.
 Here’s the very scientific background: in 1996, Tabata and his colleagues conducted a study that compared moderate-intensity continuous training at 70% of maximal oxygen consumption (VO2max) for 60 minutes, with HIIT conducted at 170% of VO2max.
 HIIT consisted of eight, 20-second all-out exercise bouts followed by 10 seconds of rest for a total of 4 minutes of exercise.
 The study found that HIIT improved aerobic capacity to a similar degree as moderate-intensity continuous training, but also resulted in a 28% increase in anaerobic capacity.
 In laymen’s terms: Basically, this exercise strategy both strengthens your muscles and improves your cardiovascular system.

 If you’re doing the Tabata intervals correctly with maximal intensity, those 4 minutes will seem like the longest 4 minutes of your life.
-The best part is that you’ll be burning fat long after the 4-minute of Tabata session is over.
+The best part is that you’ll be burning fat long after the four-minute of Tabata session is over.

 Tabata workout for beginners